 It is made up of thin copper wire having a large number of turns about 21000 turns.
-The wires in the secondary winding are insulated from each other by enameled on the wire.
+The wires in the secondary winding are insulated from each other by enamel on the wire.

 3. iron Core

-In ignition coil, the iron core is present at the center, and the primary and secondary windings surround it.
-The primary winding consists of a thick wire of copper having 200 to 300 turn insulated from each other.
+In the ignition coil, the iron core is present at the centre, and the primary and secondary windings surround it.
+The primary winding consists of a thick wire of copper having 200 to 300 turns insulated from each other.
 On the other hand, the secondary winding is made up of thin copper wire having 2100 turns and insulated from each other by enamel on the wires and layers of oiled paper insulation.

 When the ignition switch is ON, the current through the primary winding starts to flow, this creates the magnetic field in the iron core and around it.

 As contact breaks in the contact breaker, the primary current collapses.
 This also collapses the magnetic field in the core.
 This sudden breaking of the magnetic field induces a very high voltage across the secondary winding.
 The magnitude of the voltage induced is about 50000 Volt.

 This high voltage then is transferred to the spark plug through the ignition distributor to produce a spark for the ignition.